Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

    - `isPreview`: Optional bool to indicate whether the widget is rendered in a preview mode.
                   Can be used to disable some behavior, e.g. avoiding `height: 100%` usage of cards.
- - `demo`: This is a demonstation/sample configuration for the widget that shows a common usage scenario.
  - `createForm`: Creates a [formalistic](https://github.com/bripkens/formalistic)
                  form to configure a new or edit a previously saved widget configuration.
 It receives the saved configuration (if any) as its